datacarpentry/sql-ecology-lesson/03-sql-joins-aliases.md

 > - What is the average weight of each taxa?
 > - What is the percentage of specimens in each taxa?
 > - What are the minimum, maximum and average weight for each species of Rodent?
-> - What is the hindfoot_length for male and female rodent of each species?
+> - What is the hindfoot length for male and female rodent of each species?
 Is there a Male / Female difference?
 > - What is the average weight of each rodent species over the course of the years?
-Is there any noticeable trend on the species?
+Is there any noticeable trend for any of the species?

 Previous: [SQL Aggregation](02-sql-aggregation.html)